 This observational study combines a historical and political view of gambling in North America to help readers understand how Puritan nature has perpetuated the censured state of gambling laws in the United States for more than 400 years.

-Legalities of Online Gambling Around the World
+Online Gambling Around the World

 University of New York, Law Department – The House of Cards is Falling: Why [US] States Should Cooperate on Legal Gambling

-An unambiguous, statistical view of internet gambling across the United States from the legal mind of Jamisen Etzel.
+An unambiguous, statistical view of internet gambling across the United States from the mind of Jamisen Etzel.
 He discusses the current status of legislation on a state and federal level and the projected benefits of full-scale legalization.

 Nevada Gaming Control Board

-For up to date information on the status of Nevada’s online gambling legislation.
+For up-to-date information on the status of Nevada’s online gambling legislation.

 New Jersey Casino Control Commission – Casino Control Acts and Commission Regulations